The paradox of choice.

-- Do the important things to start my day.
+- Do important things to start my day.
 No checking email, hopping on “The Book,” or scrolling through Instagram pics.

 - Plan tomorrow the night before.
-I like to choose 1-3 really important tasks that I need to do for the day and dedicated 90 minutes to working on them.
+I like to choose 1-3 really important tasks that I need to do for the day and dedicated 90 minutes to work on them.
 Getting this out of my head the night before allows me to wake up the next day and know exactly what I need to jump into right when I get up.

 - Learn the art of batching.
 No more trying to figure out what to cook each day.
 I’m cooking similar meals 1-2 days a week and having them ready to go so I never have to think about what I’m going to eat next.
 It’s already done!
-Here’s one of my go to recipes.
+Here’s one of my go-to recipes.

 - Automate anything that you can.
 I never want to think about bills so everything comes out automatically.
 School loans, utilities, rent.
 I even automate my social media.

 When it comes to nutrition, I like dedicating entire days to one meal and eating it all throughout the day.
 Then the next day Switching up the protein source and or some veggies and repeating the process.
 If I feel the need for variety I just change-up the spices I use.
 A little garlic here, a little pepper there go a long way.